openharmony/docs/en/device-dev/kernel/kernel-small-debug-shell-net-telnet.md

 -   Currently, multiple clients \(Telnet + IP\) cannot connect to the development board at the same time.

     >![](../public_sys-resources/icon-notice.gif) **NOTICE:**
-    >Telnet is used for debugging and disabled by default.
+    >Telnet is used for debugging and is disabled by default.
 Do not use it in formal products.

 ## Example<a name="section1097414426398"></a>